Orders Of Protection

-At the law firm of Curt Arnel & Associates in Brooklyn, New York, we have seen the worst of what domestic violence can do to a relationship and to a person's self-esteem.
+At the law firm of Arnel Law Firm in Brooklyn, New York, we have seen the worst of what domestic violence can do to a relationship and to a person’s self-esteem.
 The psychological damage to children can be significant, even from watching one parent abuse the other.
 We aggressively advocate for victims of domestic violence.

 At the same time, we have seen a number instances in which a false accusation of domestic abuse was made in order to gain the upper hand in a divorce, child custody battle or other dispute.
 We will defend you when you are falsely accused.
 Schedule a free initial consultation immediately as there is no time to waste in these serious circumstances.
 Call 347-966-7378 or 866-625-6348.